beckphoem/Coursera_IBM_Getting_Started_with_Git_and_GitHub/Module_3-Final_Project_and_Assessment/Module_3_3-Course_Warp_up/Lesson_3_3_1-GitHub_Copilot.md

 # Reviewing and testing

-After generating or editing the code, you will review it to ensure it aligns with your project's requrements and best coding practices.
+After generating or editing the code, you will review it to ensure it aligns with your project's requirements and best coding practices.
 You will test the code to verify that it functions as expected.

 ![](image/Lesson_3_3_1/9.png)